 We are available to clients and engage in negotiations on a 7/24 basis, as needed, until the transaction has been entirely completed.

-Between transitions and transactions, we provide occasional consultations for our regular clients on a continuing basis, in most instances without charge.
-We also provide, without charge, occasional telephone consultations to the children of our ongoing clients.
+Between transitions and transactions, we provide occasional consultations for our continuing clients on a continuing basis, in most instances without charge.
+We also provide, without charge, occasional telephone consultations to the children of our continuing clients.

 “If you live your life the right way, your later years will not be a winter, but rather, a harvest.”